 Career and Salary Outlook

-According to the U.S. Bureau of Labor Statistics (BLS), word processors and typists were expected to see an employment decline of 16% between 2014 and 2024.
+According to the U.S. Bureau of Labor Statistics (BLS), word processors and typists were expected to see an employment decline between 2018 and 2028.
 Improved technology and workers' abilities to do their own word processing and data entry will contribute to the decline in employment for typists.
-The BLS also reports that the annual median wage for these workers was $37,610 in May 2015.
+The BLS also reports that the annual mean wage for these workers was $41,160 in May 2018.